Accademia Cosentina: History

 On 11 June 1871 the Accademia Cosentina founded the Biblioteca Civica, the public library of Cosenza, which remained inactive until it was officially inaugurated on 4 March 1898.

 In March 2012 the academy announced that it might have to cease all activity because of a total lack of funds; it had received €2000 in ministerial funding in 2008.

-The Accademia Cosentina is still operative, despite the economic difficulties due to the lack of public subsidies, and continues its cultural promotion work yet today, with monthly events and conferences on literary, humanistic and scientific subjects.
+The Accademia Cosentina continues to operate, despite economic difficulties due to the lack of public subsidies, and continues its cultural promotion work, with monthly events and conferences on literary, humanistic and scientific subjects.